WebGHC/webghc.github.io/_posts/2017-07-16-buildinglibcedited.md

 clang version 6.0.0
 Target: wasm32-unknown-unknown-wasm
 ```
-Go ahead and set the environment archiver with `export AR="llvm-ar "` and set the environment linker with `export LD="lld"`.
+Go ahead and set the environment archiver with `export AR="llvm-ar"` and set the environment linker with `export LD="lld"`.
 Set linker default flags with `export LDFLAGS="-flavor wasm -entry=main --gc-sections"`
 You'll also need to know where your `llvm-config` binary lives.
 It should be in the bin directory of the location LLVM was installed to. `export LLVM_CONFIG=$(which llvm-config)`
 For convenience, `export TARGET_TRIPLE=wasm32-unknown-unknown-wasm` (and yes that is technically a quadruple).
 Finally, we're going to be building several projects.
 To make things easier, make a project directory called `wasmbuilds` and `export WASMBUILDS=<pathtowasmbuilds>/wasmbuilds`.